Atlamillias/DearPyPixl/README.md

 <br>

 ## Global State & Setup

-The examples in the previous section omitted any of Dear PyGui's usual setup.
-Below is one of the first few examples used in a previous section with the added required setup.
-I'm sure it's a lot to take in;
+All examples in previous sections omitted any of Dear PyGui's usual setup code, so here's one of the first few examples with all of the code needed to start the user interface;

 ```python
 from dearpypixl import *